mmiranda222/.statsuite/content/configurations/de-customisation.md

 This is a new entry of the configuration, and is supporting the **SVG path segment** format ONLY.
 SVG paths are to be considered as a best practice and solution for websites auto-layout and accessibility.
-SVG elements should be scaled for a 24 x 24px viewport.
+The SVG images must be scaled to fit into a 24 x 24px viewport in order to be fully visible.

 * in `dotstatsuite-config/data/<env>/configs/<tenant>/data-explorer/settings.json`